jasny/bootstrap/README.md

 We provide compiled CSS and JS (`jasny-bootstrap.*`), as well as compiled and minified CSS and JS (`jasny-bootstrap.min.*`).

-Jasny Bootstrap should be loaded after Twitter Bootstrap.
+Jasny Bootstrap should be loaded after vanilla Bootstrap.

 ## Bugs and feature requests